nodro7/angular-mydatepicker/README.md

 ## Description

 Highly configurable Angular datepicker and date range picker.

 Basic idea to create this library was to make it as configurable as possible.
-The library is implemented as an [attribute directive](https://angular.io/guide/attribute-directives).
-It is done this way because then you have more choices to configure it.
+The library is implemented as a directive.
+It is done this way, because then there is more choices to configure it.

 Online demo is [here](http://kekeh.github.io/angular-mydatepicker)